CODES-group/opyrability/docs/intro.md

 ![](opyrability_overview.PNG)

-opyrability is developed by the Control, Optimization and Design for Energy and Sustainability (CODES) Group at West Virginia University under the supervision of Dr. Fernando V. Lima.

 Check out the table of contents below to understand the basics of process operability and find examples on how to use the package!

 ```{tableofcontents}
 ```

+# Authors and Development History

+opyrability is developed and maintained by [Victor Alves](https://victor-alves.com) at Carnegie Mellon University.
+Its development began in the [Control, Optimization and Design for Energy and Sustainability (CODES) Group](https://fernandolima.faculty.wvu.edu/) at West Virginia University by Victor Alves and San Dinh.

 # Citing us